Evrid/Python-save-applied-job-details-from-Arbetsformedlingen/README.md

 https://youtu.be/FVPMhePbauQ

-Open a command prompt and type:
+1. Open a command prompt and type:

+    ```bash
     python --version
----
+    ```

-If you see the error, Python is not installed or not properly configured.
+    If you see an error, Python is not installed or not properly configured.

-If you haven't installed the libraries, you need to install using:
+2. If you haven't installed the required libraries, use the following command to install them:

+    ```bash
     pip install requests beautifulsoup4 pandas selenium openpyxl
----
+    ```